lkotlarenko/Project-Pixels-Art/README.md

 ## What was developed

 - A web page that contains a functional color palette that can be used to create pixel designs.
-Made using `JavaScript`,` CSS` and `html`.
+Made using 'JavaScript',' CSS' and 'HTML'.

 ---